 Borderlands: Hungary Maneouvers

 Ed preface: The highlighting is not in the original text but has been inserted to allow readers to quickly grasp the main points.
-A political balancing act in WW2 Hungary is being re-enacted in the present day in a country caught between German and Russian ambitions.

 by George Friedman